XJay18/NeuMA/README.md

 ### Pretrained Neural Material Adaptors

 In case you do not have enough GPU resources[^2] to conduct dynamics grounding experiments, we have provided some pretrained checkpoints [here](https://1drv.ms/u/c/3f1ccc11f481c100/EU1wwLNl0ZBHq7Z9x8uEc1IBPUJF6QLX1nFu_kOWdNBvng?e=pSd46v).
 Download the file `checkpoints.zip` to the root directory of this project, unzip the file, and then you will get two extra folders: `experiments/assets` and `experiments/logs`.
-You may use these pretrained adaptors for following experiments (which require much less GPU memory).
+You may use these pretrained adaptors for the following experiments (which require much less GPU memory).

 ### Dynamics Rendering

 When dynamics grounding is finished, you may render image sequences using the learned neural material adaptor by running the following command in the console:

+>Please note that if you skip dynamics grounding and directly use our pretrained checkpoints, you should first modify the value of `video_data/data/path` to the correct dataset path in configuration files.
+Generally, you do not need to modify other items in these files for dynamics rendering.

 <details>
 <summary>On Synthetic Data</summary>